They aren’t following you, they’re following a decoy ghost, the version of you that set the trap.

 This requires a blend of intuition, environmental familiarity, and the subtle use of misdirection and unpredictability to protect one’s privacy and security.

-PLANNING THE ROUTE
+I. PLANNING THE ROUTE

 The initial phase of implementing an SDR is thorough planning, which sets the groundwork for detecting and evading surveillance effectively.
 This involves several key steps: